fuzzymfx/fuzzymfx.github.io/content/current.md

 Here's an improved version of Llama Index's sub-querying engine used to generate SQL from Natural Language: [Neak](/blog/neak.html).

-At RadiusAI, I am exploring Prefect and will be working on automating workflows in Python.
-I am also involved in the team that is building auto-checkout terminals for retail stores.
-I am working on building the POS system for the terminals.
+At Radius AI I am involved in building a async Uptime monitoring service using Rust, and also a concurent heartbeat service in Python.
+I will update this page with more details soon.

 On a personal trajectory, [Srijan](https://injuly.in) and I have identified a pain point in the developer/ consumer tooling space.
 We are working on a solution to solve it.
 We are still in the early stages of the product, and I will be sharing more details soon.
 I am primarily dedicated to working on this now.
 The codename for the project is *'Hoid'*.
 Hoid has a lot of moving parts.
 I am focused on the market research now.
 I believe that tech has become a commodity.
 There isn't anything that you cannot build using tech now.
 Money is in solving the right set of problems.